Riding Dapper for a Cause: A Brief History of The Distinguished Gentleman's Ride.

-On Sunday September 25th 2016, tens of thousands of distinguished gentlefolk in hundreds of cities worldwide will don their cravats, tweak their moustaches, press their tweed and sit astride their classic and vintage styled motorcycles to raise funds and awareness for men’s health, specifically prostate cancer research and suicide prevention.
+On Sunday September 30th 2018, over 120,000 distinguished gentlefolk in over 650 cities worldwide will don their cravats, tustle their ties, press their tweed, and sit astride their classic and vintage styled motorcycles to raise funds and awareness for men’s health, specifically prostate cancer and men's mental health.

 The Distinguished Gentleman’s Ride was founded in Sydney, Australia by Mark Hawwa.
 It was inspired by a photo of Mad Men’s Don Draper astride a classic bike and wearing his finest suit.
 Mark decided a themed ride would be a great way to combat the often-negative stereotype of men on motorcycles, whilst connecting niche motorcycle communities together.